 Supporting Learners with Special Educational and Disability Needs

 At our school we believe all of our pupils can achieve great things when they are given opportunity, motivation and caring support.
-On top of the ‘Quality First Teaching’ which is the entitlement for all children at our school we also offer a range of ‘additional and different’ arrangements to support children with SEND.
+On top of the ‘Quality First Teaching’ which is the entitlement for all children at our school we also offer a range of individualised programmes and equipment to support children with SEND.

 All the children in school get support that is specific to their individual needs at the present time.
 This may all be provided by the class teacher, or with support from a Teaching Assistant or may also involve: